 What becomes even more difficult is when a family calls us and says they spoke to their loved one and that the loved one has agreed to go to rehab.
 Sure, that’s great they are going to treatment, but still nothing has changed within the family system.
 Soon after treatment, the loved one will return home to the exact unwell, manipulated family system they left and that kept them comfortable in the first place.

 Now you know why the success rate of treatment is so low, and it’s because families try and do the intervention themselves or they never do an intervention nor seek codependency counseling to help repair the family system that was broken by the addict or the alcoholic.

 The Need for a Professional Intervention

-As we stated above, you can’t be both the loved one and the professional.
-The addict and the alcoholic has trained your family system how to keep them comfortable at your expenses and that’s what is broke and that is what needs to be fixed.
-Here are some things to consider on why you need a professional and on how to do an intervention:
+Again, you can’t be both the loved one and the professional.
+The drug addict or the alcoholic in your family has trained your family system how to keep him or her comfortable at your expense; that’s what is broke and that’s what needs to be fixed.

 Professional Intervention and Why the Family Must Change

 The only way to do a truly effective intervention is to hire a professional, because what needs to change first is the family.
 Until the behaviors that allowed the addiction to get out of control change, the addict or the alcoholic won’t.